Lab Alumni

 Shane did his PhD with Jeff Shima; Craig was his co-advisor.
 He also worked with us on our NSF grant on cryptic density-dependence and did a Fulbright in the Osenberg lab.
 His dissertation research investigated priority effects in reef fish.
 He is now at the New Zealand Department of Conservation.

-Gaby Blohm (MS 2008, UF)
+Gabriela Blohm (MS 2008, UF)

 Gaby's thesis focused on the effects of temperature, nutrients and grazers on seagrass biomass, allocation, and disease.
 For her MS, she was co-advised by Bob Holt; Gaby went on to a PhD with Jose Miguel Ponciano (UF, 2017) and then a post-doc at UF, continuing her work on the Zika virus.
+She is now a data analyst with Bagamian Scientific Consulting. [her LinkedIn page]

 Joachim Claudet (Post-Doc 2006-07, EMPAFISH)